 What should you be doing with your Oracle Database?

-Since then, the Oracle Database has gone through numerous developments and new versions, including Oracle Database Cloud and Autonomous Databases.
+Since then, Oracle Database has gone through numerous developments and new versions, including Oracle Database Cloud and Autonomous Database.
 There are multiple versions and point releases, all sitting beneath the vast ‘Oracle Database’ heading.

 An Oracle Database acts as a repository of data for other systems.
 What you’re running on an Oracle Database and whether you have any customisations in place for those applications will depend on your needs.
 You may choose to upgrade your database or leave it as it is.
 Therefore, no two roadmaps are the same; your timelines and needs will differ to other organisations.

 But regardless of your decision, there are still support and maintenance costs to pay.
 Support costs only go up as time goes on, and if you don’t upgrade to receive the top tier of support, then you’ll be paying high fees for a reduced level of service.